25 of The Most Beautiful Greek Islands

 Imagine a European island without blaring horns, traffic lights getting in your way, boats zipping from point to point instead of cars, and nothing but the pleasant sound of the waves in the sea crashing into the shore.

 Hydra is one of the few Greek islands which are completely car-free.
 It is only accessible by sea, and once you get there, you can only move around by water taxi or on foot.
-Only a small part of the island is inhabited, so it’s easy to walk around the pretty, winding streets of Hydra’s main port town.
+Only a small part of the island is inhabited, making it easy to walk around the pretty, winding streets of Hydra’s main port town.

 Hydra is part of the Saronic Islands in the Aegean Sea.
 While it offers a quieter experience to visitors during the day, it has a bustling nightlife and receives many tourists, local and international.
 That said, Hydra remains a jewel shielded from reckless over-tourism.